-After being released from prison, the strong support of his family and mental health professionals, our client was able to reintegrate into the Victorian community however, he continued to experience the stigmatisation associated with being on the Register, which impacted upon his ability to enter into relationships, or apply for work.
+After being released from prison, with the strong support of his family and mental health professionals, our client was able to reintegrate into the Victorian community however, he continued to experience the stigmatisation associated with being on the Register, which impacted his ability to enter into relationships, or apply for work.

 When section 11A of the Sex Offender Registration Act 2004 (Vic) came into effect, our client became aware that he might be eligible for exemption.
 He sought advice from our office regarding this.
 Given the subsequent drug use and offending, the application had to be carefully prepared, and its timing was critical.

 We represented the client at the Melbourne County Court for a SORA exemption application.

 We assisted our client to file comprehensive materials with the Court, including a detailed affidavit which explained why he was eligible to be removed from the Sex Offender’s Register, the context surrounding the original offending, our client’s current circumstances and his impressive progress in his work and social life.

 A psychologist’s report was provided to the Chief Commissioner of Police ahead of the County Court hearing.
 This report assessed our client as ‘low risk of further sexual re-offending’.

 The Judge had an opportunity to review the materials filed on behalf of our client ahead of the court date.
 The Chief Commissioner of police came along to the hearing and told the court that our application would not be opposed.

 Our lawyer appeared on behalf of our client at the hearing.
 To the great relief of the client and his family, his application for exemption was granted.